kuanting/aiwings/docker-deployment/README.md

 **If you haven't installed RabbitMQ or MySQL yet:**
 - You can set the usernames and passwords for your new MySQL and RabbitMQ here.

-      Note: If you want using docker-compose.yml to install MySQL, the username for MySQL don't set as 'root'.
+      Note: If you want using docker-compose.yml to install MySQL, the value of MYSQL_SERVICE_USER don't set as 'root'.

 - Default usernames and passwords:
   - RabbitMQ: guest/guest
   - MySQL: user/mysql

 **If you already install RabbitMQ:**
 - Change the value of `RABBITMQ_SERVICE_SERVICE_HOST` to your RabbitMQ server IP.
+(The IP don't use 127.0.0.1 or localhost)
 - If your RabbitMQ server backend not using default port '5672', Change the value of `RABBITMQ_SERVICE_SERVICE_PORT` to your RabbitMQ server port.

 **If you already install MySQL:**
 - Change the value of `MYSQL_SERVICE_SERVICE_HOST` to your MySQL server IP.
+(The IP don't use 127.0.0.1 or localhost)
 - If your MySQL server not using default port '3306', Change the value of `MYSQL_SERVICE_SERVICE_PORT` to your MySQL server port.
 - Because not using the provided docker-compose.yml to create MySQL, you can use 'root' user to connect your MySQL.